danbev/learning-ai/notes/trustification/task.md

 ## AI/ML Investigation for Trustification
-This task is about investigating the use of AI/ML for trusification and see if there are ways to add value using AI/ML for trustification.
+This task is about investigating the use of AI/ML for trustification and see if there are ways to add value using AI/ML for trustification.

 The suggestions in this document are just that, suggestions, and some might not make sense or be feasible.
 This more of a brainstorming document.

 ### Vector database for VEX documents
-Currently the trusification application/ui enables users to store SBOMs and VEX (Vulnerability Exchange) documents in a database and then query the database for vulnerabilities.
+Currently the trustification application/ui enables users to store SBOMs and VEX (Vulnerability Exchange) documents in a database and then query the database for vulnerabilities.